learn-co-curriculum/devops-m3-sql-select/README.md

 </table>

 ### WHERE clause

 The `WHERE` clause is used to retrieve a subset of rows that match a given predicate.
-The predicate is a boolean expression that compares column values using:
+The predicate is a boolean expression that compares column values
+using:

 - Relational operators `=`, `!=`, `<`, `<=`, `>`, `>=`
 - Boolean operators `AND`, `OR`, `NOT`
 - Shorthand boolean operators `IN`, `NOT IN`
 - Shorthand range operator `BETWEEN`
-- Null operator `IS NULL` and `IS NOT NULL`
+- Null operators `IS NULL` and `IS NOT NULL`
 - Pattern matching operator `LIKE`

 <table>